Mya (singer): Achievements

-As of 2008, Harrison has sold over 7 million albums worldwide.
-In 2009, Billboard ranked Harrison at No. 97 on their list of Hot 100 Artists of the 2000s.
+As of 2008, Mýa has sold over 7 million albums worldwide.
+In 2009, Billboard ranked Mýa at No. 97 on their list of Hot 100 Artists of the 2000s.
 Complex listed her at No. 33 on their list of Top 100 Hottest Female Singers of All Time.
-Harrison's breakthrough single "Case of the Ex (Whatcha Gonna Do)" was listed at No. 77 on Billboard's Top 100 Songs by Female Solo Artists (1955-2007).
+Mýa's breakthrough single "Case of the Ex (Whatcha Gonna Do)" was listed at No. 77 on Billboard's Top 100 Songs by Female Solo Artists (1955–2007).
 Her collaborative effort, "Lady Marmalade" was listed at No. 47 on VH1's 100 Greatest Songs of '00s list.
+In March 2025, Billboard listed Mýa on their Top 100 Women Artists of the 21st Century list.

-Since Mya's arrival to the music industry, she has received numerous accolades, recognition(s), and honors throughout her career.
-In 2002, Harrison won a Grammy for Best Pop Collaboration with Vocals for "Lady Marmalade".
-Harrison won a Screen Actors Guild Award for her participation in Chicago.
+Since Mýa's arrival to the music industry, she has received numerous accolades, recognition(s), and honors throughout her career.
+In 2002, Mýa won a Grammy for Best Pop Collaboration with Vocals for "Lady Marmalade".
+Mýa won a Screen Actors Guild Award for her participation in Chicago.
 She is the winner of two MTV moonmen including the prestigious Video of the Year award for Lady Marmalade.
-In 2006, Harrison was honored at the Palm Beach International Film Festival with the Cross Over Award (from singer to actor).
+In 2006, Mýa was honored at the Palm Beach International Film Festival with the Cross Over Award (from singer to actor).
 Her singles "The Best of Me Pt.
 II" and "Ghetto Supastar (That Is What You Are)" were featured on About.com's Top 50 R&B/Hip Hop Collaborations list at 40 and 44 respectively.
 In 2003 and 2004, she appeared on Maxim's Hot 100 list; ranking at 31 and 52 respectively.
 "Movin' On" was voted as one of The 50 Best R&B Videos of the 90s by Complex.
 Billboard ranked "Movin' On" tenth on their 20 Best High School Music Video list.
 Her performance of Lady Marmalade at the 44th Grammy Awards was featured on About.com's Top 10 Grammy Award Performances of All Time.
 In 2014, "Lady Marmalade" was featured on the Huffington Post's Top 10 Most Iconic Grammys Performances.
 In 2015, MTV voted Lady Marmalade at No. 1 as the Best Musical Performance in MTV Movie Award history.
-Harrison was featured on the Huffington Post's Top 26 Black Female Choreographer and Dancers list.
+Mýa was featured on the Huffington Post's Top 26 Black Female Choreographer and Dancers list.
 Out magazine included "Case of the Ex" as one of their most empowering, memorable and influential all-girl dance routines.

 Most recently, her eight independent project, Smoove Jones received a grammy nomination for Best R&B Album for the 59th Annual Grammy Awards.

 Billboard listed "Lady Marmalade" on their 100 Greatest Award Show Performances of All Time list.